zackstout/beatles-songwriting/README.md

 ### (b) v minor (e.g. Gm)

 - 🎵 I'll Get you
-- 🎵 Strawberry Fields
+- 🎵 Strawberry Fields ("cause I'm going to...")
-- 🎵 She's Leaving home
+- 🎵 She's Leaving home ("Wednesday morning at...")
 - 🎵 Julia
-- 🎵 Sun King
+- 🎵 Sun King, mention of C7-A7 as "the familiar cadence" that we are changing by using Gm7-A7 instead.

 #### Dominant minor substitution rule

 - (p.
 209) **'When a dominant seventh chord appears, you can substitute a minor chord a fifth above.'**
+- Ex: Gm7 can substitute for a C dominant chord (C7).
-- 🎵 Something
+- 🎵 Something (this shows the "familiar" C7 that we should have expected in Sun King.)

 ### (c) bVI (e.g. Ab)

 - 🎵 P.S.
 I love you, and,
-- 🎵 Do you wnat to know a secret.
+- 🎵 Do you want to know a secret.
-- 🎵 It won't be long
+- 🎵 It won't be long (The C chord does not belong, in key of E!)
 - 🎵 Honey Don't
 - 🎵 Til There was you
-- 🎵 I saw her standing there
+- 🎵 I saw her standing there (0:25)
+- (p.
+214) **Illustrates how the bVI is a functional substitute for iv.**
+- Ex: In E major, the iv is Am, and the bVI is C.
-- 🎵 Hello Goodbye
+- 🎵 Hello Goodbye (nice, will be revisited later in this chapter)
+- Another good example of this bVI-for-iv switch, in a super-plagal cadence (IV-iv-I).
+- The minor third interval between IV and bVI is 'the essence of rock'.
-- 🎵 When I'm 64
+- 🎵 When I'm 64: try yourself swapping in the bVI for iv here.
-- 🎵 Ain't She sweet (bridge)
+- 🎵 Ain't She sweet (bridge): another example.
+- And indeed: what we are swapping is a typical vi-for-I swap.
+- Because when we swap iv for bVI, we are swapping a minor for its relative major.
 - 🎵 Oh!
 Darling (bridge)

 #### The 'bVI7' 'pre-dominant'

+- The bVI7 also as a role as a special type of dom 7th, which slides down to V7 to lead back to I.
 - 🎵 Ain't She sweet
 - 🎵 I call your name
 - 🎵 Mean Mr Mustard

 #### bVI7 and the crazy case of 'Honey Pie'

-- 🎵 Honey Pie
+- 🎵 Honey Pie: G to Eb7 change.
+- (p.
+220) We can see the next 2 borrowed chords as embellishing the minor pentatonic scale, giving us:
+- I-bIII-IV-V-bVII
+- The word: I-bVII-bIII-IV
+- Wannabe (spice girls): I-bIII-IV-bVII

 ### (d) bIII (e.g. Eb)

+- i.e. the chord that _would_ be the relative major of your tonic, if your tonic were minor.
+- a key ingredient of "hard rock".
+- (p.
+221) I-bIII-IV-V (replaces bIII for II in the eight days a week cycle)
-- 🎵 Please please me
+- 🎵 Please please me: iconic early moment (beginning of song)
 - 🎵 Magical Mystery Tour
+- 🎵 Sgt.
+Pepper's lonely hearts club band
+- i can see for miles, the who
-- 🎵 Back in the USSR
+- 🎵 Back in the USSR ("Didn't get to bed last night...")
+- Think for yourself ('To say about the things that you do')
+- Bye bye love, everly brothers
-- 🎵 Please please me (again!)
+- 🎵 Please please me (again!) -- the ending, using both bIII and bVI.

 ### (e) bVII (e.g. Bb)

+- (p.
+223) The most important "borrowed chord", perhaps of the whole book.
+- The chord has many functions.

 #### bVII as a 'pre-dominant': fueling the V7

-- 🎵 All my loving
+- 🎵 All my loving ("I'll always be trueeee...")
 - (p.
 224) voice leading
-- 🎵 Help!
+- 🎵 Help! ('Won't you please please help me?', end of chorus)
+- (p.
+226) bVII-V7 move, Dock of the Bay.

 #### bVII and the Four-Chord Turnaround

+- I-bVII-IV-V
 - 🎵 The Night Before
-- 🎵 Another Girl
+- 🎵 Another Girl: I-bVII-I-IV7
-- 🎵 The Word
+- 🎵 The Word: I-bVII-bIII-IV

 #### The Cycle of Fifths revisited - the sharp and flat side of 'Lovely Rita'

+- Ah, yes, finally we open it up without 'cheating' at the vii, and truly go all the way around... "to the flat side".
+- We do so by starting on one side, descending through tonic, to other side.
 - 🎵 Lovely Rita
+- vi-ii-V-I-VI-bVII-bIII
-- 🎵 Every day
+- 🎵 Every day (Buddy holly, covered by Beatles), shows we can extend to bVI, heading to V.

 #### The Power of the bVII-I 'major rock' cadence

-- 🎵 A Hard Day's night
+- 🎵 A Hard Day's night ("I've been working, like a dog...")
-- 🎵 Help!
+- 🎵 Help! ("help in any way..")
+- You really got me (the kinks), born to be wild, my generation (the who)
-- 🎵 We Can work it out
+- 🎵 We Can work it out ("talking til i can't go on..")

 #### Reconceiving the bVII-I cadence: the 'Reverse Dominant Minor Substitution'

-- 🎵 Hello Goodbye
+- 🎵 Hello Goodbye, revisited, nice to see both examples, the bVI-for-iv and the bVII-I.
 - **'Given a minor chord, we can substitute a dominant seventh chord a fourth higher.'**
+- (p.
+235) Just as bVI is relative major of phantom iv, bVII9 is a reverse dominant minor sub of iv.

 #### Theory interlude

+- The bVII and v are relative major and minor.
+- Just like I and iv, ii and IV, and iv and bVI.
+- Multiple options for harmonizing a tricky b7 note in melody:
+  - Turn I to I7
+  - Throw in a v
+  - Throw in a bVII

 #### The Beatles origins of the 'major' Aeolian rock run: bVI-bVII-I